-According to the Oxford English Dictionary, the etymology of the term ‘broker’ derives from the Old Northern French brokeor, literally a ‘tapster’ or a person who serves or sells wine from the tap.
-During the Middle Ages, the term became synonymous with second-hand dealers, peddlers or middlemen who facilitated commercial transactions, as well as pawnbrokers and furniture dealers.
+According to the Oxford English Dictionary, the term ‘broker’ derives from the Old Northern French brokeor, literally a ‘tapster’ or a person who serves or sells wine from the tap.
+During the Middle Ages, the term became synonymous with second-hand dealers, peddlers, or middlemen who facilitated commercial transactions, as well as pawnbrokers and furniture dealers.
 William Langland’s Piers Plowman includes several uses of the term ‘broker’.
-The figure of Envy, for example, presents itself as ‘a broker of backbiting and blaming men’s wares / Among merchants all the time especially in London.’
-The definition of the broker as a facilitator of commercial exchange also associated the term with the functions of a messenger or emissary.
-William Caxton mentions, for example, ‘[A]n alyen that was callyd Arnold of spayne that was a brocour of london’ and who was sent as secret emissary to France.
-In 1570, Peter Levens, in his English-Latin dictionary Manipulus Vocabulorum, associated ‘broker’ with the Latin word proxeneta, meaning ‘intermediary’.
+The figure of Envy, for example, presents itself as ‘a broker of backbiting and blaming men’s wares / Among merchants all the time especially in London’.
+William Caxton mentions, for example, ‘[A]n alyen that was callyd Arnold of spayne that was a brocour of london’ who was sent as secret emissary to France.
+In 1570, Peter Levens, in his English-Latin dictionary Manipulus Vocabulorum, associated ‘broker’ with the Latin word proxeneta, or ‘intermediary’.

 Besides facilitating commercial transactions, the broker was also a figure who defined the value of goods or identified profitable prospects.
-This function of the broker as an evaluator of commodities and opportunities was evoked by John Donne to criticise what he considered to be the pernicious effects of money and conspicuous consumption in English society.
-This led to individuals opportunistically rating each other, pursuing their own interests by living through profiting from others: subjects ‘with enquiring eyes/ doth search (and like a needy broker, prize) / the silk and gold he wears’.
-This special function of appraisal and supplying allowed brokers to have a central role in mercantile arrangements, one which granted them a considerable degree of autonomy and exposed the dependence of tradesmen on their activities, contributing to the perception of the broker as someone who, for acting autonomously, was more inclined to follow his individual interest than to fulfil his supposed obligations.
-Images of brokers as greedy, ambitious and deceitful characters were common in plays that depicted London mercantile life.
-Thomas Dekker, in The Belman of London (1608), compared brokers to prostitutes (‘he delivers it either to a Broker or some bawd (for they all are of one feather), of which Receivers they have as present money for it, as if they traded with merchants’), and criticised the conspicuous consumption and social ambitions of wealthy and successful brokers, presenting the allegorical figure of Lady Avarice as bizarrely and lavishly dressed, ‘attired like a Brokers wife, for her apparell is made of severall parcells, which by violence she hath torne from sundrie backes’.
+This function of the broker as an evaluator of commodities and opportunities was evoked by John Donne to criticize what he considered to be the pernicious effects of money and conspicuous consumption in English society, with ‘enquiring eyes’ scanning every individual to ‘search (and like a needy broker, prize) / the silk and gold he wears’.
+Tradesmen’s resulting dependence on their activities contributed to the perception of the broker as someone motivated not by the interests or needs of their employers, but by their own self-serving desire to make a profit.
+Comparisons between brokers and morally dubious figures such as prostitutes or usurers abound in early modern English texts, revealing a tension between the independence enjoyed by brokers, and the perceived codes of moral conduct and trust that should regulate commercial exchanges.
+Thomas Dekker, in The Belman of London (1608), compared brokers to prostitutes (‘he delivers it either to a Broker or some bawd (for they all are of one feather), of which Receivers they have as present money for it, as if they traded with merchants’), and criticized the conspicuous consumption and social ambitions of wealthy and successful brokers.
+His allegorical figure of Lady Avarice as bizarrely and lavishly dressed, ‘attired like a Brokers wife, for her apparel is made of several parcells, which by violence she hath torne from sundrie backes’.
 Lady Avarice’s bizarre apparel made of ‘severall parcells’ evoked, at the same time, the importance of brokers in connecting London and other English cities with foreign markets.

 As English merchants expanded their activities into continental Europe in the fifteenth century, the term ‘broker’ became associated with foreign intermediaries who represented the interests of English traders abroad, or of European merchants in England.
+A different cluster of assumptions and expectations can be identified around such figures, which privilege professional integrity or objectivity over national identity.
 Around 1562, Thomas Ferrers, mentioning the experiences of English tradesmen in Germany, France and Iberia, observed that ‘a certain brokerage is allowed, and if any buy or sell without broker…goods become forfeit’.
 Ferrers presented the figure of the broker as ‘an indifferent person between the buyer and the seller, and keep books thereof’.
 The importance of this intermediary figure in other European markets led Ferrers to propose the establishment of a ‘chief broker for strangers’ to regulate the commercial transactions involving English and foreign merchants in London.
 Brokers were indeed regarded as useful elements in commercial transactions in foreign countries.
 Ralph Fitch’s account of his travels across the Indian Ocean reveals the importance of these individuals in Pegu, where there were ‘eight Brokers, whom they call Tareghe, which are bound to sell your goods at the price which they be woorth, and you give them for their labour two in the hundred: and they be bound to make your debt good, because you sell your marchandises vpon their word'.

-Besides facilitating the purchase of goods, contacts with other tradesmen, and navigating relationships with primary producers, brokers played an essential role in introducing English or foreign merchants to the local norms that regulated commercial transactions, from matters of etiquette to methods of payment.
-On 19 August 1625, a consultation of the East India Company (EIC) factory at Surat mentioned that following the indications of ‘Moore brokers’, the company decided to adopt ‘the practice of the Moore marchants, the house-brokers now take 2 per cent, for brokerage on the calicoes bought in the factory, whereas they formerly took but one, it is ordered that in future they shall take the 2 per cent, but shall pay half of it into the Company’s account, insomuch as one of those taken by the Moore brokers is by them paid into the Custome house’.
-These English concessions to ‘Moors’ in the pragmatic realm of trade and negotiation offers a strikingly different insight into cross-cultural relations than those understood in cheap print or plays in England.
+Such brokers were also mediators, playing an essential role in introducing English or foreign merchants to the local norms that regulated commercial transactions, from matters of etiquette to methods of payment.
+On 19 August 1625, a consultation of the East India Company (EIC) factory at Surat mentioned that, following the indications of ‘Moore brokers’, the company decided to adopt ‘the practice of the Moore marchants, the house-brokers now take 2 per cent, for brokerage on the calicoes bought in the factory, whereas they formerly took but one, it is ordered that in future they shall take the 2 per cent, but shall pay half of it into the Company’s account, insomuch as one of those taken by the Moore brokers is by them paid into the Custom house’.
+These English concessions to ‘Moors’ in the pragmatic realm of trade and negotiation offer a strikingly different insight into cross-cultural relations than those understood in cheap print or plays in England.

-The term ‘agent’ often referred to a function rather than a profession.
-An agent was someone who, thanks to his knowledge, skills and ability to construct or operate within networks, could perform a specific role as an intermediary, negotiator or a representative at a given occasion.
+While 'agent', derived from Middle French 'agent', which itself gestures back at classical Latin (agent-, agens), was already available in British sources as the cause or doer of an action, the term came to be used increasingly to refer to a function rather than a profession.
+An agent used their knowledge, skills, and ability to construct or operate within networks, and could perform a specific role as an intermediary, negotiator or a representative at a given occasion.
 The broadness of this term is well illustrated by William Harborne appointment as Elizabeth I’s ‘true and undoubted Orator, Messenger, Deputie, and Agent’ at the Ottoman court.
-English-appointed ‘agents’, therefore, were attempts to cut the English reliance on local brokers, used to encompass a series of diplomatic and commercial duties that Harborne performed directly for the English Crown.
-Indeed, the agents of the English trading companies were charged with a broad range of functions which included the supervision of commercial transactions, the monitoring of English merchants, and the procurement of privileges from the local authorities to English trade.
+To cut the English reliance on local brokers, Harborne performed a series of diplomatic and commercial duties directly for the English Crown.
+The agents of English trading companies were charged with a broad range of functions which included the supervision of commercial transactions, the monitoring of English merchants, and the procurement of privileges from the local authorities to English trade.